shadowFAQs/py-k-mon/README.md

 So far all you can do is walk around Pallet Town!
 But map generation, tile grids, sprites, animation, WASD controls and collision detection work, so that's a good start.

-Next up: Entering buildings.
-And a pause/menu system.
+Update 15 August: Small POC for map switching -- You can now enter Hero's / Ash's / Red's house, and get up to the 2nd floor and back out to town.

-Later: Actual Pokémon.
+Next up: A pause/menu system.

 ### Notes